 Porter’s Five Forces analytical framework developed by Michael Porter (1979) represents five individual forces that shape the overall extent of competition in the industry.
-These forces are represented in figure below:
+Apple Porter’s Five Forces are represented in Figure 1 below:

 Threat of new entrants into consumer electronics industry is not substantial.
-The following set of factors determine the threat of new entrants into the industry to compete with Apple:
+The following factors, among others, determine the threat of new entrants into the industry to compete with Apple:

 2. Economies of scale.
-Economies of scale represent a substantial entry barrier to the industry due to the fact that new players will find it difficult to compete with established global brands such as Apple, Samsung, Google and HTC that are able to gain cost advantage via economies of scale.
+Economies of scale are substantial entry barrier into consumer electronics and tech industry.
+New players will find it difficult to compete with established global brands such as Apple, Samsung, Google and HTC that are able to gain cost advantage via economies of scale.

 3. The time of entry.
 The time of entry is another factor that can be listed as a barrier for new entrants.
 Specifically, global consumer technology industry in general and computers and smartphones in particular is highly saturated.
 Therefore, it will be difficult for new entrants to establish their customer base.